-Enforceability of HOA Regulations – By Stephanie M. Wilson, STOOPS, DENIOUS & WILSON P.L.C. as published in the Arizona Journal of Real Estate & Business, December 2003.
+By Stephanie M. Wilson, STOOPS, DENIOUS & WILSON P.L.C. as published in the Arizona Journal of Real Estate & Business, December 2003. (reprinted with permission of author)

 Homeowner Associations enforce numerous architectural restrictions governing the construction and appearance of homeowners’ properties including satellite dishes, energy devices, basketball hoops, children’s play equipment and landscaping, to name a few.
 Arizona statutes have provided little help in interpreting whether a Homeowner’s Association’s guidelines are enforceable.
 However, a recent Court of Appeals Division One case, Garden Lakes Community Association v.
 Madigan, 393 Ariz.
 Adv.
 Rep. (2003), sheds some light on this issue.
 The court held that the Homeowner’s Association’s architectural restrictions governing the construction and appearance of solar energy devices on homes within the subdivision was unenforceable under A.R.S. § 33-439(A) because the restrictions “effectively prohibited” the homeowners from installing or using solar energy devices.